Why High-rank Neural Networks Generalize?: An Algebraic Framework with RKHSs: Introduction

-In this paper, we propose a new Koopman-based bound that resolves the issues of the existing Koopman-based bounds.
-Similar to the existing Koopman-based bounds, the proposed bound describes why high-rank neural networks generalize well but can be applied to a wider range of models than the existing Koopman-based bounds.
-We introduce a kernel function defined on the parameter space using linear operators on a Hilbert space to which models belong.
+To achieve the above improvement, we introduce a kernel function defined on the parameter space using linear operators on a Hilbert space to which models belong.
 This kernel function allows us to construct a reproducing kernel Hilbert space (RKHS) that describes realistic deep models with nonsmooth activation function and bounded data space.
-For example, we can set the Hilbert space as the $L^2$ function space on a bounded data space, which enables us to analyze models that the existing Koopman-based bounds cannot describe.
 We use the Rademacher complexity to derive generalization bounds.
+The Rademacher complexity measures the complexity of the model, which also describe the generalization property.
 Using the reproducing property of the RKHS, we can bound the Rademacher complexity with the operator norms of the linear operators.
 For linear operators, we use group representations and Koopman operators.
 We first focus on algebraic representations of models using group representations.
 A typical example is the representation of the affine group, which describes invertible neural networks.
 We then focus on representations using Koopman operators with respect to the weight matrices, which describe neural networks with non-constant width.
+We schematically show the summary of the framework of the existing and proposed Koopman-based bounds in Figure~\ref{fig:overview}.

 The main contributions of this paper are as follows: \begin{itemize}[nosep,leftmargin=*] \item We introduce an algebraic representation of models that can represent deep neural networks as typical examples.
 To describe the action of parameters on models, we focus on group representations, which enables us to represent invertible neural networks, and Koopman operators, which enables us to represent more general neural networks (Subsections~\ref{subsec:model_deep} and \ref{subsec:deep_model_general}). \item We define a kernel function to construct an RKHS that describes the model.
 We derive a new Rademacher complexity bound using this kernel (Subsection~\ref{subsec:rkhs_deep}).
 The proposed bound describes why the models with high-rank weight matrices generalize well for a wider range of models than the existing bounds (Section~\ref{sec:rademacher} and Subsections~\ref{subsec:injective_nn}--\ref{subsec:cnn}). \end{itemize}